 Pennsylvania Perinatal Partnership

-PPP members work to reduce barriers to maternal and child health services, promote the provision of culturally and linguistically sensitive care, and support the capacity of women to enhance and maintain their own health as well as the health of their children and families.
+PPP members work to reduce barriers to accessing health services, promote the provision of culturally and linguistically sensitive care, and support the capacity of all people in Pennsylvania to enhance and maintain their own health during pregnancy, childbirth, and the postpartum period, as well as the health of their children and families.
 Whether directly or through alliances with community-based health, mental health and social service organizations, PPP members offer individualized care designed to build on the strengths of each family.
-In addition, PPP members ensure that women and children receive needed primary and specialty health and mental health services; enroll families in health insurance programs; and provide education about nutrition, exercise, child development, and other maternal and child health concerns.
-Home visiting is a frequently used strategy to work with families on a longer term basis.
+In addition, members ensure that clients and their children across Pennsylvania receive trauma-informed and culturally-responsible primary and specialty health and mental health services; enroll families in health insurance programs; and provide education about nutrition, exercise, child development, and other issues related to pregnancy, childbirth, and infant health.
+Home visiting is a frequently used strategy to work with families on a longer-term basis.

 1700 Market Street, Suite 1540 Philadelphia, PA 19103 (215) 985-2600 | email@example.com Formerly Family Planning Council -founded 1972